doanba13/campaign-creator/README.md

 Since all reducer's method was pure-function, so expecting it result with test will be easy.
 I implement some test case for `campaign-reducer` using `jest`.
 All test are inside `__tests__`folder.
 It's better for config github action for some check when committing code.

-So i start this project kinda late, it's all about me.
+Because i start this project kinda late, it's all about me.
 I don't write any test for `React` pieces.
 I will update later.

-Thank you for reading this far, I look forward to receiving frank criticism from experienced developers. ❤️
+Thank you for reading this far, I look forward to receiving frank criticism from experienced developers.

-Have a good day and happy coding
+Have a good day and happy coding ❤️